-House Bill 3 became effective on September 28, 2011, and pursuant to Texas Insurance Code Section 2210.107(b), please find the bimonthly interim report evaluating the extent to which the Texas Windstorm Insurance Association has met the objectives described by Section 2210.107(a), Texas Insurance Code for the two-month period preceding the date of the report (November and December 2014).
+House Bill 3 became effective on September 28, 2011, modifying various aspects of the operations of the Texas Windstorm Insurance Association (TWIA or the Association).
+Pursuant to Texas Insurance Code Section 2210.107(b), please find the bimonthly interim report evaluating the extent to which TWIA has met the objectives described therein for the two-month period preceding the date of the report (January and February 2015).
 These interim report cards are provided every 60 days as required by statute and culminate in an Annual Report Card issued each June.